BSO

 A Backward Glance

-Damn, like I'm sure many of you I've grown weary of the tsunami of verbiage about Scott Brown's victory in the race to replace Ted Kennedy.
+Like I'm sure many of you, I've grown weary of the tsunami of verbiage about Scott Brown's victory in the race to replace Ted Kennedy.
 Sheesh, Brown hasn't even been sworn in yet!
-Can we give the guy a chance to serve at least one minute in office before we declare him the national savior or the spawn of satan?
+Can we give the guy a chance to serve at least one minute in office before we declare him the national savior or the spawn of Satan?

-However, in all the commentary about the Brown victory, too little attention has been paid to one aspect of the election - the official end of the Kennedy era.
+However, in all the commentary about the Brown victory, too little attention has been paid to one aspect of the election - the end of the Kennedy era.
 No one who was raised in Massachusetts can be completely untouched by the myth of Camelot, however overly romanticized it may sometimes have been.
-Whenever I would go visit my relatives in Texas, people used to ask me the same question, "Why do you people keep electing that Teddy Kennedy?"
+Whenever I would go visit my relatives in Texas, people used to ask me, "Why do you people keep electing that Teddy Kennedy?"
 It was never easy to explain it.
 Teddy was in fact more to the Left than our state's electorate really is.
 Therefore it is not that big of a surprise that he was replaced by someone further to the Right.
-We tolerated Teddy's liberalism more than embraced it because of who he was, and the link he represented to his lost brothers.
+We tolerated Teddy's liberalism because of who he was, and the link he represented to his lost brothers.

-The youngest brother Teddy was deeply flawed, but we never seriously considered the possibility of throwing him out of office, even after the incident at Chappaquiddick.
-Whatever he did to embarrass Massachusetts over the decades he was still Johnny and Bobby's brother, and for that reason we could never bring ourselves to remove him from office, even though he was involved in a series of scandals that would have destroyed the political career of anyone else with a different last name.
+The youngest brother Teddy was deeply flawed, but Massachusetts voters never seriously considered the possibility of throwing him out of office, even after the incident at Chappaquiddick.
+Whatever he may have done to embarrass Massachusetts over the decades, he was still Johnny and Bobby's brother, and for that reason we could never bring ourselves to remove him from office, even though he was involved in a series of scandals that would have destroyed the political career of anyone with a different last name.

-Now for better or worse, whether one was a fan or a critic, the Kennedy era is officially over.
+Now, for better or worse, whether one was a fan or a critic, the Kennedy era is over.
 We will never see a dynasty like that again.
 The times have changed, with a new era now dawning where small is beautiful, and the big government programs championed by Kennedy Democrats are falling into disrepute.
-Most of the Kennedy's legislative legacy, especially Teddy's, will no doubt be repealed in the coming years.
+Much of the Kennedy's legislative legacy, especially Teddy's, will no doubt be repealed in the coming years.

 But that's almost irrelevant.
-If you're a son or daughter of Massachusetts, or one who adopted our state by choice, and you felt an emotional bond to the Kennedy's, however irrational that attachment seemed at times, then you can't help but feel a certain twinge of sadness to read this final verdict yesterday by Mark Kriforian in the National Review:
+If you're a son or daughter of Massachusetts and you ever felt an emotional bond to the Kennedy's, however irrational that attachment seemed at times, then you can't help but feel a certain twinge of sadness to read this final verdict yesterday by Mark Kriforian in the National Review:

 Undressed for Success